nauam/Courses/docs/manual/document-format-reference/job-v20.md

 The UUID is a sub-element of [job](#job).
-This string can be set manually (if you are writing the job definition from scratch), or will be assigned at job creation time by the QW Control server using a random UUID.
+This string can be set manually (if you are writing the job definition from scratch), or will be assigned at job creation time by the Rundeck server using a random UUID.
 This string should be as unique as possible if you set it manually.

-This identifier is used to uniquely identify jobs when ported between QW Control instances.
+This identifier is used to uniquely identify jobs when ported between Rundeck instances.

 ## name